“I make better kimchi than your Korean grandmother.”

 You must be willing to break down all your personal fears to pursue the act of plopping what you’ve created in the laps of the people you think should care about it.

 You must be motivated by the surprise and the delight those you share your art with will experience.

 Anything less than that and you won’t push past all the ways your fear will get block you sharing your art with the world.

-Amanda Steinberg has built her publishing empire to over 600,000 subscribers not because she loves writing about women & money but because she can’t wait to get smart financial information in the hands of women everywhere.
-Sarah Peck–who’s writing workshop starts on January 13–doesn’t just write because she loves to write but because she has a passion for engaging others about the questions and ideas she’s pondering.
+Amanda Steinberg has built her publishing empire to over 1 million subscribers not because she loves writing about women & money but because she can’t wait to get smart financial information in the hands of women everywhere.
+Sarah Peck doesn’t just write because she loves to write but because she has a passion for engaging others about the questions and ideas she’s pondering.
 Catherine Just isn’t a photographer because she likes to snap pictures but because she’s eager to share the miracles she sees through the viewfinder with as many people as possible.

 You might find these distinctions semantic.
 I don’t.

 This very real difference not only predicts success but indicates whether a business owner will push through her fear, tolerate more risk, and do what is necessary to make her vision reality.
 It indicates whether she’ll have what it takes to trust her own ability to create the tactics that will grow her business instead of relying on the prevailing trends.